-• The same change for the type STUDENT with child elements SID, FIRST, LAST, EMAIL (minOccurs="0"):
+The same change for the type STUDENT with child elements SID, FIRST, LAST, EMAIL (minOccurs="0"):

-- Possible restrictions for complex types: - An optional attribute becomes required or prohibited. - ♦ The cardinality of elements or model groups becomes more restricted.

-I.e. minOccurs is increased and/or maxOccurs is reduced.

-- A restricted type can be chosen for an attribute or a child element. - A default value can be changed. - An attribute or element can get a fixed value. - Mixed content can be forbidden.
+- Possible restrictions for complex types: - Optional attribute becomes required/prohibited. - ♦ The cardinality of elements or model groups becomes more restricted (minOccurs ↑, maxOccurs ↓). - ♦ Alternatives in choice-groups are reduced. - A restricted type can be chosen for an attribute or a child element. - A default value can be changed. - An attribute or element can get a fixed value. - Mixed content can be forbidden.